 - Israel’s Soltam – the design chosen to become the US Army M224

 - Denel – the South African manufacturer of various mortars

 - Hirtenberger – the previously unknown (to me) supplier of the UK’s 60mm systems.

-As an interesting aside, all versions of the Israeli Merkava MBT have a 60mm mortar as ‘standard’ kit.
+As an interesting aside, all versions of the Israeli Merkava MBT have a 60mm mortar as a ‘standard’ kit.
 MK1’s had this externally mounted, but all other versions have fitted to be loaded and fired from under armour.
-The Israeli’s picked up this habit from us – a 2 inch mortar was a standard fitting on the Centurion Mk3 we sold them!
+The Israeli’s picked up this habit from us – a 2-inch mortar was a standard fitting on the Centurion Mk3 we sold them!

 Battalion Artillery – the 120mm Mortar

 Although the British Army has never “gone big” many of our NATO allies have.